 Each year you'd need to work out the depreciation on this asset, because FreeAgent can't do this for you automatically for assets that you bought before your FreeAgent start date.
 Your accountant, if you have one, should be able to help you with this.

-You'd then post the depreciation as journal entries, debit code 460 Depreciation Charge, credit code 606 Depreciation in Year.
+You'd then create journal entries for the depreciation, debit code 460 Depreciation Charge, credit code 606 Depreciation in Year.
 Use the sub-account under code 606 depending on what kind of an asset this is.
-For example, if it's a computer, you'd post the depreciation credit entry to code 606-1.
+For example, if it's a computer, you'd create the depreciation credit entry to code 606-1.

-I'd suggest you post these entries on the anniversary of the day you bought the asset.
+I'd suggest you create these entries on the anniversary of the day you bought the asset.

-Do this each year until the asset is fully depreciated, that is, until you've posted as much in depreciation for that asset as the asset originally cost.
+Do this each year until the asset is fully depreciated, that is, until you've created as much in depreciation for that asset as the asset originally cost.

 Let's make it easier by crunching some numbers.